-2019-09-03: I’m considering manufacturing some sensor circuits and selling them for a reasonable price (probably ~$25 plus shipping for a pair).
-Eventually I will put a listing on tindie.com, but until then if you’re interested in building a ballistic chronograph and would like to buy a set of sensors, please contact me at email@example.com.
+2020-03-03: I’m manufacturing some sensor circuits and am planning to sell them for a reasonable price.
+They will be listed on tindie.com, but until then if you’re interested in building a ballistic chronograph and would like to buy a set of sensors, please contact me at firstname.lastname@example.org.

 There are numerous resources available which give very limited information on how to build such an instrument.
 Unfortunately all of the resources are incomplete or describe an instrument which only works for slower objects, such as paintballs or airsoft pellets.
 I designed and built this using the information available on the internet, my modest understanding of electronics, and many hours of trial-and-error.
 To somebody who has some knowledge of electronic components, this post can be used to build an instrument useful for measuring the speed of objects travelling up to 1,000 m/s (such as high-powered rifle bullets), and even photographing a projectile ‘interacting’ with other objects!